myavartanoo/PolyNet_PyTorch/README.md

 * torch_scatter

 ### Dataset
 Download the preprocessed ModelNet dataset with PTQ and √3-subdivision from the follwing link and unzip them in the data directroy.
+The data type is ```.npz```.

 \[[PTQ]()\] \[[√3-subdivision]()\]